Shankhpushpi: Benefits of Its Flower, Leaves, Roots & Seeds

 • The past of Leaves of white flower plants mixed with salt is used for applying on glandular swellings and cervical adenitis.

-• The fresh leaves juice mixed with ginger juice is an effective remedy for controlling excessive sweating.
+• The fresh leaf juice mixed with ginger juice is an effective remedy for controlling excessive sweating.

 • The powdered leaves are used for treating brain disorders.

-• Leaves of Shankhapushpi plant are used to treat bronchitis and asthma.
+• Leaves of the Shankhapushpi plant are used to treat bronchitis and asthma.

 Shankupushpam Flower Uses